SoftwareAG/c8y-docs/src/documents/guides/event-language/examples.html.md

  - OperationCreated
  - OperationUpdated for the same operation within 10 minutes that sets the status to either SUCCESSFUL or FAILED

-If the second part does *not* appear we will create a new alarm
+If the second part does *not* appear we will create a new alarm:

     @Name("handle_not_finished_operation")
     insert into CreateAlarm